xraypy/feff85exafs/wrappers/fortran/README_potph.md

 |  jumprm    | integer              | I   | 1=remove potential jumps at muffin tin radii                 | JUMPRM       |
 |  nohole    | integer              | I   | 1=compute without core-hole                                  | NOHOLE       |

+### A note about Feff's screen messages

+Feff traditionally spits a lot of text to the screen, particularly when computing self-consistent potentials.
+This screen output can be suppressed by setting `verbse` to `.false.`, making the potentials and phases calculation run completely silently (except for terminal errors).
+Setting `verbse` to `.true.` makes the library behave much like the stand-alone `pot` and `xsph` programs.

 ## A note about the libpotph.json file